aurora-arg/pyebfgen/README.md

 is Linux.
 If you try on Mac / Windows and find platform-specific bugs, please let me know.

+** Version 0.2 base **
+Version 0.2 represents a pretty big sway from version 0.1, in hopes that it'll make things considerably more maintainable.
+This version should be considered unstable, and should not be used.

 ## Requirements
   - Python 3.5.3+
   - python3-tk